Last updated on September 3rd, 2023 at 03:39 am

 Santorini has a port in Athinios that receives ferries and catamarans from Piraeus and Crete while the old port at Fira (or Skala Pier) welcomes cruise ships that wish to hold position in the nearby caldera.
 Taking a cruise around the Cyclades and all over the Aegean Sea is a wonderful way to see Greece, after all.

 High-speed catamarans from Piraeus reach Athinios in 4 hours and 30 minutes while coming from Crete can take 2 hours and 30 minutes.
-If you’re cruise ship is positioned near Skala Pier, local fishing boats can take you to Fira.
+If your cruise ship is positioned near Skala Pier, local fishing boats can take you to Fira.
 From the old port, you can also buy tickets for a speedboat to Oia for €20.

 We were coming Santorini from Mykonos, the trip was 5 hours in a slow ferry from Mykonos.
 It cost us €32 and the trip was so comfortable.
 You can charge your devices and even connect online during the trip.